satellitemx/nost/README.md

 # Nost - an online notepad

 This notepad uses Vercel to serve the frontend and has data persisted at Supabase.
+Next.js 13 version has minimal UI.

 ## Features

-- Automatic saves.
 - Share the link so that others can see what's saved in current note.

 ## Live Demo